argonium/dvd-browser/README.md

 Part of the code is copyright JGoodies Karsten Lentzsch.
 This is limited to portions of the GUI.

+The DVD data is copyrighted 1999-2015 by Doug McLean and Michael E. Carver.
+The DVD data is from http://hometheaterinfo.com/dvdlist.htm.
+Doug's site is http://www.hometheaterinfo.com/.
+Michael's site is http://dvdlist.kazart.com/.

 The source code is released under the MIT license (other than the JGoodies code).